-My opponent, Julianne Young, has joined the anarchist COVID-19 deniers who have protested Governor Little's emergency orders.
+My opponent, Julianne Young, in 2020 joined the anarchist COVID-19 deniers who have protested Governor Little's emergency orders.

 When others are risking their lives to protect our lives, whether they are military members, police, or healthcare workers, we owe them our respect, gratitude, and support.
 If we Idahoans are not willing to make good-faith efforts to follow Governor Little’s emergency orders, then we are effectively abandoning thousands of Idahoans who are risking their lives for us.

 On their websites and published opinions, the so-called Idaho Freedom Foundation and other extreme wingnut politicians like Julianne Young have encouraged Idahoans to resist Governor Little’s emergency orders because they claim they are unconstitutional.
 This is hogwash.

 Our pioneer ancestors instituted mandatory quarantines and social distancing laws well over a century ago.
 This is part of our history and our heritage as Idahoans.
 The pioneers dealt with many more pandemics than we ever will, and the pioneers realized that mandatory quarantine laws and social distancing were sometimes necessary.
 Whenever we forget the wisdom of the pioneers who settled Idaho, then we will suffer negative consequences.

 I served in the U.S. Army and was honorably discharged in 2004, and for years I have been a volunteer adult leader and merit badge counselor for local chapters of the Boy Scouts of America.
 My experiences with the U.S. Army and the Boy Scouts of America inform the opinions I hold today regarding our constitutional obligations to follow Governor Little’s social distancing orders.